reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 management.health.mongo.enabled=false
 ```

-## Checking Health of APIs with Custom Health Indicators
+## Checking the Health of APIs with Custom Health Indicators
 Predefined Health Indicators do not cover all use cases of Health Check.
 For example, if our API is dependent on any external service, we might like to know if the external service is available.

 In our example, we are using an external service for shortening the URLs.
 We will monitor the availability of this service by building our health indicator.